407-610-2417

 • Look through the keywords

 If you want to check your results in real time, you can use plugins.
-Google AI Overview Citation Analysis and AI Overview Impact Analysis show you which keywords are currently triggering summaries and whether your site is mentioned.
+Google AI Citation Analysis and AI Search Impact Analysis show you which keywords are currently triggering summaries and whether your site is mentioned.

 Additionally, you could monitor your data and measure SEO in Google Search Console.
 In the Performance tab, you can find the top queries your site is being surfaced for and the number of clicks and impressions they are getting.